cue-lang/cue/doc/tutorial/kubernetes/README.md

 Moreover, we are creating a single configuration that contains all objects of all files.
-We need to organize all Kubernetes objects such that each is individually identifyable within a single configuration.
+We need to organize all Kubernetes objects such that each is individually identifiable within a single configuration.
 We do so by defining a different struct for each type putting each object in this respective struct keyed by its name.
 This allows objects of different types to share the same name,